lj020326/ansible-datacenter/roles/bootstrap_linux_package/README.md

 ## Requirements

 - Hosts should be bootstrapped for ansible usage (have python,...)
-- Root privileges, eg `become: yes`
+- Root privileges, eg `become: true`

 ## Role Variables